March 7, 2023

 Once you land your first client, others will likely follow.

-Make sure your client onboarding process and tools are ready before you seek out any new clients.
-That way there’s no delay between when potential clients show committed interest in using your services, and when they sign on the dotted line.
+Make sure your client onboarding process and tools are ready before you seek new clients.
+That way, there’s no delay between potential clients showing committed interest in using your services — and when they sign on the dotted line.

 You should have contract templates that cover terms and conditions, party responsibilities, and termination provisions, among other things.
 You also need forms to collect requisite and essential practice information from new clients.

-Finally, consider drafting an onboarding document that covers expected client questions, such as what your background is, if you belong to any associations, all the services you offer, and what client-biller communication structures you have in place.
+Finally, consider drafting an onboarding document that covers expected client questions, such as what your background is, if you belong to any associations, all the services you offer, and what standard reports and client-biller communication structures you have in place.

 Once your billing company is operational, the next point of focus is growth and expansion.